The Office of Immigration Statistics (OIS) prepares special reports in response to Presidential, Secretarial, and

 Family Unit Actions Report

 The Department posts a monthly report (starting in 2019) documenting when and where all family separations occurred.
 This report includes information on the ages of all minors being separated from their family units, the nature of administrative or criminal charges filed against adult family members, as well as how often family units apprehended together are detained in ICE custody or referred to the Department of Health and Human Services Office of Refugee Resettlement.
-Reports approved by the Trump Administration (through August 2020) will be posted in format in which they were approved.
+Reports approved by the previous administration (through August 2020) will be posted in format in which they were approved.

 Legal Immigration and Adjustment of Status Report

-On March 6, 2017, the President issued a Memorandum for the Secretary of State, the Attorney General, and the Secretary of Homeland Security on Implementing Immediate Heightened Screening and Vetting of Applications for Visas and Other Immigration Benefits, Ensuring Enforcement of All Laws for Entry into the United States, and Increasing Transparency among Departments and Agencies of the Federal Government and for the American People.
-The Memorandum directs the Department of Homeland Security to issue quarterly reports detailing the number of adjustments of immigration status that occurred during the reporting period, disaggregated by type of adjustment, type and detailed class of admission, and country of nationality.
+The Department of Homeland Security issues quarterly reports detailing the number of adjustments of immigration status that occurred during the reporting period, disaggregated by type of adjustment, type and detailed class of admission, and country of nationality.